Whimsy Stick

 Visual check-ins

 Dog glances back at you during walks or play without being cued.
-It’s monitoring you as part of its environment — a clear sign you’re relevant to it.
+It’s monitoring you as part of its environment.

 🔄